akd13/cs448b-final-project/README.md

 2. Viz 1 - Ananya
 3. Viz 2 - Akankshita
 4. Viz 3 - Akankshita and Ananya
-5. Data crawling and preprocessing (for birthplace and clustering) - Akankshita
+5. Data crawling, preprocessing (for birthplace and clustering) and firebase hosting - Akankshita
-6. Storyline - Ananya
+6. Storyline and research - Ananya